kxgames/glooey/docs/making_widgets_from_scratch.rst

 Regrouping is particularly important for this clock implementation, because groups are how we'll rotate and translate the hands.
-Specifically, we'll put the rectangle artists representing the hands in custom `HandGroup` groups which will apply the proper transformations --- see the definition of the `HandGroup` class below.
+Specifically, we'll put the rectangle artists representing the hands in custom ``HandGroup`` groups which will apply the proper transformations --- see the definition of the ``HandGroup`` class below.
 Note also that the face (vertex list) and the hands (artists) are updated differently.
-For the face, we call `batch.migrate` if the vertex list has already been drawn.
+For the face, we call :meth:`pyglet.graphics.Batch.migrate` if the vertex list has already been drawn.
 For the hands, we just need to set the batch and group attributes, regardless of whether or not they've been drawn before.
 The rectangle artist will take care of migrating the vertex lists if they exist.

 .. code::